The trivial fiber topology and framed motives over the integers: Introduction

-Here $\overline{\ZF}(-,V)$ is the quotient of the presheaf of free abelian groups $\mathbb Z\Fr_+(-,V)$ by $\A^1$-homotopy, additivity, and quasi-stabilization, see \Cref{def:ZFandoverlineZF}.
-We refer to \eqref{eq:NissqA1FrContr} as an $(\A^1,\ZF)$-contractible Nisnevich square.
+Here $\overline{\ZF}(-,V)$ is the quotient of the presheaf of free abelian groups $\mathbb Z\Fr_+(-,V)$ by $\A^{1}$-homotopy, additivity, and quasi-stabilization, see \Cref{def:ZFandoverlineZF}.
+We refer to \eqref{eq:NissqA1FrContr} as an $(\A^{1},\ZF)$-contractible Nisnevich square.
 For every positive dimensional base scheme $B$ there exists a Nisnevich square

-Here $U\subset B$ is an open affine subscheme, $f\in \mathcal O(U)$ is any regular function with a nonempty vanishing locus $Z(f)$, and $r=ft-1\in \mathcal O(\A^1_U)$.
-In \Cref{sect:counterexample} we show that \eqref{eq:fsvSq} is an example of a non-$(\A^1,\ZF)$-contractible Nisnevich square.
-Hence the Nisnevich topology on $\A^{1}_{X_x}$ cannot be generated by $(\A^1,\ZF)$-contractible Nisnevich squares.
-The $\tf$-squares allow us to fix this problem when $B$ has perfect residue fields.
+Here $U\subset B$ is an open affine subscheme, $f\in \mathcal O(U)$ is any regular function with a nonempty vanishing locus $Z(f)$, and $r=ft-1\in \mathcal O(\A^{1}_U)$.
+In \Cref{sect:counterexample} we show that \eqref{eq:fsvSq} is an example of a non-$(\A^{1},\ZF)$-contractible Nisnevich square.
+Hence the Nisnevich topology on $\A^{1}_{X^h_x}$ cannot be generated by $(\A^{1},\ZF)$-contractible Nisnevich squares.
+The $\tf$-squares allow us to fix this problem.
 This is decisive for showing that \eqref{eq:Htf(A1oloc)} implies \eqref{eq:Hnis(A1oloc)}.
-In order to make this precise we use localization techniques, see \Cref{rm:subsection:squareAtimesV} for a more detailed discussion.
+In order to make this precise we use localization techniques, see also \Cref{rm:subsection:squareAtimesV} for a more detailed discussion.

-\begin{remark} In the proof of \Cref{thm:main}, we show that $\mathcal{F}_{\nis}$ and its Nisnevich cohomology groups are quasi-stable radditive framed presheaves.
-This does not require any assumptions on $B$. \end{remark}
+\begin{remark} In the proof of \Cref{thm:main}, we show that $\mathcal{F}_{\nis}$ and its Nisnevich cohomology groups are quasi-stable radditive framed presheaves for any base scheme $B$. \end{remark}